Skip to content

 Property inflation costs

-If property prices shoot up over the next few years, the size of your loan will dramatically increase too, meaning that in the long term you could end up having to pay more under a shared equity scheme than if you were to save up a bigger deposit and get a standard mortgage.
+If property prices shoot up over the next few years, the size of your loan will dramatically increase too.
+This means that in the long term you could end up having to pay more under a shared equity scheme than if you were to save up a bigger deposit and get a standard mortgage.

 Repayment costs

-You could run into problems remortgaging if you have a Help to Buy loan in place and haven’t paid it off.
+You could run into problems remortgaging if you have a Help to Buy loan or another equity loan in place and haven’t paid it off.

 What’s the difference between shared ownership and shared equity?